dailystudio/ml/deeplab/README.md

 # DeepLab on Android
 DeepLab is a state-of-art deep learning model for semantic image segmentation, where the goal is to assign semantic labels (e.g., person, dog, cat and so on) to every pixel in the input image.
-Here is mobile version running on Android devices.
+Here is the mobile version running on Android devices.

 # Latest updates
-Tensorflow Lite annouced a preview version with GPU support, you can read [TensorFlow Lite GPU Delegate Tutorial](https://www.tensorflow.org/lite/performance/gpu) for further information.
+Tensorflow Lite announced a preview version with GPU support, you can read [TensorFlow Lite GPU Delegate Tutorial](https://www.tensorflow.org/lite/performance/gpu) for further information.

 Along with this preview release, it also published a set of pre-trained models for testing the performance.
-These models include a DeepLab tflite model.
+These models include a DeepLab TFLite model.

 Due to Tensorflow mobile is deprecated.
 The latest code of this repository will use Tensorflow Lite instead of Tensorflow Mobile.
 The following parts of this document will explain a bit more about this new Tensorflow Lite version.
 Tensorflow Mobile related content is archived [here](doc/README_OLD.md).